 A few years ago, we took a private car trip to the Salineras de Maras in Peru.
 What an adventure!
 It was incredible to see the geometric landscaped terraces covered in Mara's salt, the same as they have been, pre-dating Inca times.
 Located 11,090 feet (3,380 meters) above sea level in the Sacred Valley.

 Can you believe that the area was once the sea?
 Mara's meaning sea is now known around the world for its pink-coloured salt.
 Said to be used not only for food but also for its medicinal properties.
 Today it's highly prized by top chefs.

 Salt Pans, Peru

-Travelling to Bolivia?
+Traveling to Bolivia?
 Are you looking for an unforgettable experience?
 Head on over to the Uyuni Salt Flats for a 3-day tour.
-Salt stretches as far as the eye can see, lagoons are filled with flamingoes and steaming geysers hiss from the ground.
+Salt stretches as far as the eye can see, lagoons are filled with flamingoes, and steaming geysers hiss from the ground.
 Read Dreamer at Heart's post to find out everything you need to know before you go!